Suraj8394/Suraj8394/README.md

 ---

-I'm a software developer passionate about building **scalable web apps, AI-powered tools, and solving real-world problems**.
+I'm a software developer with a strong focus on **Web Development & Backend Systems**.

 - 🌍 I'm based in Mathura, Uttar Pradesh, India
 - ✉️ You can contact me at [surajpratap469@gmail.com](mailto:surajpratap469@gmail.com)
-- ⚡ Fun fact: Coffee ☕ + Code 💻 = Happiness 🚀
+- ⚡ Fun fact: Coffee ☕ turns into code 💻 when I sit down to work!

 ---